Elwinmage/ha-reefbeat-component/README.md

   </tr>
 </table>

-For Cloud and Hybride mode you must linked your ReefBeat cloud account ().
+For Cloud and Hybride mode you must link your ReefBeat cloud account.
-First create a ["cloud api"](https://github.com/Elwinmage/ha-reefbeat-component/#addcloudapi) device with your credential, and that's all!
+First create a ["cloud api"](https://github.com/Elwinmage/ha-reefbeat-component/#add-cloud-api) device with your credential, and that's all!
 The "Linked to account" sensor will updated with the name of your reefbeat account if connection is established.
 <p align="center">
   <img src="https://github.com/Elwinmage/ha-reefbeat-component/blob/main/doc/img/rswave_linked.png" alt="Image">